flashbots/mev-geth/README.md

 Miners can start mining MEV blocks by running MEV-Geth or by implementing their own fork that matches the specification.

-In order to start receiving bundles during the Flashbots Alpha, miners will need to publish a public https endpoint that exposes the `eth_sendBundle` RPC and request to be added to the mev-relay service.
+To start receiving flashbots bundles from users, the miner needs to set a [reverse proxy](https://github.com/flashbots/mev-relay-js/blob/master/miner/proxy.js) to open their `eth_sendBundle` rpc and request to be whitelisted on the Flashbots hosted gateway called [MEV-relay](https://github.com/flashbots/mev-relay-js).
+MEV-relay is needed during the alpha to aggregate bundle requests from all users, prevent spam and DOS attacks on participating miner(s)/mining pool(s), and collect necessary system health metrics.

 #### Patch diff